-Urantia Association International (the Association) has developed a Code of Ethics that outlines our guiding principles of integrity, honesty, and ethical behavior based on a high standard of values.
-Our International Service Board and all officials, members, and employees of all Associations worldwide, by their participation in Urantia Association International, shall be bound by this Code of Ethics.
+The Code of Ethics for Urantia Association International (Association or Urantia Association) outlines our guiding principles of integrity, honesty, and ethical behavior.
+It is based on the premise that, as members of the Association at whatever level, we represent this organization in all that we say and do.
+Therefore, the Association’s International Service Board and all officials, members, and employees of the Association and its Constituent Associations worldwide, by their participation with Urantia Association, are bound by this Code of Ethics.

-To maintain the trust and goodwill within our Association, and in our publicrelationships as a non-profit service organization formed to disseminate the teachings of The Urantia Book, we set forth these ideals of enlightened behavior.
-No Code of Ethics, however, is a substitute for the conviction of righteousness and devotion to spiritual progress.
-These commitments of our personal living do always reflect the
+To maintain trust and goodwill within the Association, and in our public relationships as a non-profit service organization formed to foster the study of The Urantia Book and dissemination of its teachings, we set forth these ideals of enlightened behavior.
+No Code of Ethics, however, is a substitute for the individual’s conviction of righteousness and devotion to spiritual progress.
+These commitments of our personal conduct will always reflect the “…choice between good and evil as they are determined by the true values of the spiritual standards established by the divine spirit which the Father in heaven has sent to dwell within the heart of man.”
+[Paper 132:2.2, page 1457.5]

+It is the policy of Urantia Association International to uphold the highest standards of ethical, moral, and spiritualized behavior.
 The following principles are the cornerstones for ideal ethics regarding all membership conduct.
+To that end, members will:

-Urantia Association and its Board members shall take the necessary care to ensure that their work is as accurate as possible.
-They shall only record data that is appropriate to the function of the Association and protect the confidentiality of all personal information.
-When gathering, communicating, storing, and protecting the information, members shall take all necessary precautions, and comply with federal, state, and institutional regulations.
-Members shall record and disclose only information appropriate to the Association’s activities and ensure that it is maintained in a secure database of record.
+Urantia Association officers and members in charge of gathering contact information will take the necessary care to ensure that their work is as accurate as possible.
+They will only record data that is appropriate to the function of the Association and protect the confidentiality of all personal information.
+When gathering, communicating, storing, and protecting the information, members will take all necessary precautions, and comply with national, federal, state, and/or institutional regulations.
+Officers and Members will record and disclose only information appropriate to the Association’s activities and ensure that it is maintained in a secure database of record.
+Members will comply with all Association guidelines for computer and technological resources use.
 Members are required to read and understand the privacy policies of the Association and of the social media channels they use.
-In the absence of internal policies, members shall adhere to this statement of ethics.
+In the absence of internal policies, members will adhere to this statement of ethics.

 Conflicts of Interest

-Board members shall avoid competing professional or personal interests and shall disclose such interests to the Association in any instance.
-A conflict of interest can create an appearance of impropriety that can undermine confidence in the member and their organization.
+Board members must avoid competing professional or personal interests and disclose such interests to the Association in any instance.
+A conflict of interest can create an appearance of impropriety that can undermine confidence in any member or the organization as a whole.